 You don’t feel like you’re where you should be.
 In fact, you don’t feel safe in relationships, and it’s impossible to trust others.
 Maybe you are wracked with shame and guilt.
 If you’re in a relationship, it may not be making you very happy.
 Your friends and family may be worried about you.

 You think if you stay busy enough or work hard enough, memories of the assault would fade.
 You’ve done the research.
-You’ve read the books.
+Maybe you have read the books.
 And you may have even tried other therapists.
 But “just talking” wasn’t what you needed.
 The empowering Insta accounts are not cutting it.
 All of this running is keeping you from being the person you want to be.
-You feel powerless, defeated, and wonder how long you can keep going like this.
+You feel powerless, and defeated, and wonder how long you can keep going like this.

 You may even be second-guessing yourself or your own reality.
 Was it really sexual assault?
 Surely not, right?
 We often try to convince ourselves of this.
-Or if you are sure it was an assault, hopefully, you can just forget.
-Or move on.
+Even if you are sure it was an assault, hopefully, you can just forget.
+You want to move on.
 Or pretend it can’t still affect you.

 PTSD Treatment Following Sexual Assault

 If these experiences sound familiar, you may be dealing with PTSD.
 PTSD can develop following a sexual assault and leave you feeling stuck, hopeless, and alone.
 It can leave you in a place of uncertainty, doubting yourself and your ability to make even the smallest decisions.
 While PTSD takes a negative toll on your life, it is also treatable.

 Most sexual assault survivors I work with for therapy see me for about 3-4 months of active PTSD treatment.
 In our work together, we dig deep and do the work required to treat PTSD with the most effective treatments to date.
 I want to offer you results-focused treatments to help you get to feeling better as soon as possible.